openscilab/reserver/README.md

 Choose the method that best suits your needs.
 Using a single `param.json` is efficient for packages with similar information, while separate files offer more granular control.

-⚠️ You can use all available features on both `pypi.org` and `test.pypi.org`.
+ℹ️ You can use all available features on both `pypi.org` and `test.pypi.org`.
 ## Issues & bug reports

 Just fill an issue and describe it.
 We'll check it ASAP! or send an email to [reserver@openscilab.com](mailto:reserver@openscilab.com "reserver@openscilab.com").